 Buying from US vs AbroadRead Article

-The consular officer is looking for improving the U.S. economy and people spending money on tourism and shopping by the visitors, rather than loss to the economy in terms of babysitting and maid work and are also concerned about unauthorized work.
+The consular officer is looking to improve the U.S. economy through people spending money on tourism and shopping, rather than a loss to the economy in terms of babysitting and maid work.
+There is also an additional concern about unauthorized work.

 Arguments in Favor

-It is completely understood no matter what baby sitter or nanny you hire, she can not provide the moral and emotional support and will not be present 24/7 with you that mother or mother-in-law can provide and which you need.
+It is completely understood that no matter what baby sitter or nanny you hire, she can not provide proper moral and emotional support and will not be present 24/7 with you.
+This is where that mother or mother-in-law can provide that which you need.
 If the infant is awake all night or wakes up a dozen times, you are not going be able to use the daycare service providers for that.
-Close relatives like mother or mother-in-law cannot be compared with professional providers.
+Close relatives like a mother or mother-in-law cannot be compared with professional providers.

 It is also understood that no matter what cleaner or cook you can hire, it is not the same thing as family members living together in a joint family.
 It simply can not be compared with.

 However, such cultural and social matters have no place in the U.S. immigration law for a visitors visa.